 What is an Authentic Masala Chai?

-- Ginger is a must in Masala Chai.
-Letting the freshly pounded ginger boil with tea leaves is very very important.
-If the ginger is not boiled, your tea can curdle.
+- Ginger is a must in masala tea recipe.
+I like to let the freshly pounded ginger boil with tea leaves as this step is very very important.
+If you don't boil the ginger properly, your tea can curdle.

 - You can add fresh mint and lemon grass for a refreshing flavor boost.
-These are definitely a must for me.
+These are a must for me.
+I cannot drink my chai without lemongrass and mint!

-- Don't let the tea leaves boil for more than a minute.
+- You must not let the tea leaves boil for more than a minute as they can turn very bitter.

 - I like my tea either with a 2:1 Water to Milk ratio or a 1:1 Water to Milk Ratio.

-- If you are making with 2% or 1%Milk or Nut Milk, I insist you make Chai with a 1:1 Water Milk Ratio.
+- If you are making 2% or 1%Milk or Nut Milk, I insist you make Chai with a 1:1 water-milk ratio.

 - If you are making this chai vegan, you can use oat milk or almond milk.
 All you need to do is bring the milk to a light simmer.
 You don't have to wait for it to boil.

-- You can adjust sugar as per your preference.
+- You can adjust the sugar as per your preference.

 - 1 Sauce Pan